 Implementing security practices for developers

-For ensuring that incorporating security practices during the development becomes a norm, our experts recommend a multi-level approach.
+For ensuring that incorporating security practices during development becomes a norm, our experts recommend a multi-level approach.
 The image given below illustrates this approach.

 Figure 2: Implementing security practices for developers